 Most of the major gaming corporations are making major investments in the legal US sports betting industry.
 These strategic alliances are designed to strengthen their market position in the land-based segment while also venturing into the rapidly expanding online segment of the industry.

-When sports betting became legal in New Jersey, Wynn Resorts, out of Las Vegas bought a 71 percent equity stake in BetBull Limited, soon to launch the BetBull bonus code.
+When New Jersey sportsbooks became regulated, Wynn Resorts, out of Las Vegas bought a 71 percent equity stake in BetBull Limited, soon to launch the BetBull bonus code.
 The two sides merged to form an online and mobile-based sportsbook.

 These two companies formed this strategic alliance in October of 2018 in order to establish a presence in online and mobile sports betting.
 It has been slow going up until now.
 The first collaboration was in the New Jersey market with a sports betting platform that went live in August.